Notice of Available Language Services

 See below for the language/interpreter policy of the location you wish to visit.

-Long Beach Memorial / Community Hospital Long Beach
+Long Beach Medical Center / Community Hospital Long Beach

 Language Access For Limited English Proficient (LEP) And Hearing Impaired Patients And Families